econdojo/game/src/lec5.md

 - **Pareto inefficient**: All other outcomes
 - From (Hare, Hare), both players can improve by moving to (Stag, Stag)

-**Key insight**: Efficiency is about improving without hurting anyone

 ---

-## Prisoner's Dilemma and Efficiency
+## Pareto Efficiency in Prisoner's Dilemma

 <table>
 <tr>